CalebAkomaye/social-intelligence/README.md

 ## Overview

-Insight i a platform meant to transform online conversations into actionable insights and high-quality leads.
+Insight is a platform meant to transform online conversations into actionable insights and high-quality leads.
 Built to leverage the power of AI and real-time data processing, it empowers businesses to identify key opportunities and close deals faster.
 This project is a learning-focused initiative with the goal of experimenting and showcasing the practical implementation of FastAPI, Python, and MongoDB, along with advanced AI techniques.

 ## Features